A Fused Gaussian Process Model for Very Large Spatial Data: Discussion

-This article presents the fused Gaussian process that combines the low-rank component and an undirected Gaussian graphical model.
-The inference algorithms are devised for likelihood-based parameter estimation and spatial prediction.
+This article presents a fused Gaussian process model that combines the low-rank component and an undirected Gaussian graphical model to analyze very large spatial datasets.
+The covariance function in FGP allows nonstationary dependence structure and robust predictive performance.
 Numerical studies show that the FGP allows fast computation for very large or massive spatial datasets and is able to provide efficient and robust spatial predictions against misspecification of the spatial covariance structure.
-In previous examples, the graphical-model component is assumed with a parsimonious model, the spatial conditional autoregressive model, and the resulting predictions have been shown to be reliable and satisfactory.
-Meanwhile, alternative graphical models can be utilized in the FGP.
-For example, the GMRF \citep{Lindgren2011} can be used and the piecewise linear basis functions can be employed as the associated basis functions.
-In addition, notice that some other models, including the NNGP \citep{Datta2015} and M-AR \citep{Katzfuss2016}, are also Gaussian graphical models and thus can also be considered as alternative choices for the GGM component in the FGP.
-Moreover, a more complicated graphical model, such as the the multiresolutional graphical model \cite[for details, see][]{Choi2010} can be considered as a building block in the FGP.
+The current implementation of FGP seems to have limited ability to approximate a target covariance function, but this does not affect the validity and efficiency of its associated predictive distribution, since FGP is designed to model data directly with a semiparametric covariance function.
+If the quality of covariance approximations is the primary target, normalization of basis functions might help FGP to approximate stationary covariance functions as in \cite{Nychka2015}.
+In current examples, the graphical-model component is assumed with a parsimonious model: the spatial conditional autoregressive model.
+Alternative graphical models can be utilized for the GGM component in FGP.
+For example, the method in \cite{Lindgren2011} can be used to construct the precision matrix in the GGM component.
+The corresponding basis function can be chosen to be a piecewise linear basis function.
+The GGM component can also be chosen as a simultaneous autoregressive model, and the corresponding basis function can be chosen to be the Wendland basis function in a similar way as in \cite{Nychka2015}.

+A natural extension of a FGP model is to impose a special structure in the covariance matrix in the low-rank component, and perform fully Bayesian inference.
+For instance, one can assume a parametric covariance function such as the Mat\'ern family in the low-rank component.
+A fully Bayesian analysis can thus be carried out with appropriate prior specifications.
+Moreover, the GGM component in a FGP model can be assumed with independent block structures defined on partitioned subregions.
+This allows efficient computations for extremely large number of BAUs.
+These topics will be left for future research.